Equity Fund Aim

 * The OCF (Ongoing Charges Figure) is the total expenses paid by the fund (excluding bank overdraft interest), annualised, against its average net asset value.
 The OCF will fluctuate as the average net assets and costs change.
-The OCF is for the year ended 31st Dec 2015.
+The OCF is for the half year ended 30th June 2016.

 ^ The PTR (Portfolio Turnover Ratio) has been calculated in accordance with the methodology laid down by the FCA.
 This compares the total share purchases and sales less total creations and liquidations with the average net asset value of the fund.